loning/the-math/docs/psi-collapse-zfc/chapter-11-beyond-zfc-collapse-language-post-set-theory.md

 Beyond all finite levels:
 - Ψ: The collapse of all possible collapses
-- Ω: The consciousness aware of all awarenesses
+- Ω: The observer aware of all awarenesses
 - ∞ψ: The infinity of self-reference

 These transcend ZFC's universe V.